-Are you convinced that inbound marketing is a smart strategy for your brand?
+Are you convinced that inbound marketing is a smart strategy for your brand, yet?
 While there are a lot of different channels you can focus your efforts on, it’s essential to meet your audience on their preferred platforms and consider their needs.
-Are they savvy social media scrollers?
-Or are they more likely to convert from their email inboxes?
+Are they savvy social media scrollers or are they more likely to convert from their email inboxes?
 Figure out where they spend the most time and develop content around those channels.

 To help you get started, consider the following marketing tactics:

-• SEO: Optimize your website’s content and structure to appear for organic search engine result pages.
+■ SEO: Optimize your website’s content and structure to appear in organic search engine result pages.